 Professionals should note that girls at risk of FGM may not yet be aware of the practice or that it may be conducted on them, so sensitivity should always be shown when approaching the subject.
-Staff should activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.

-See fact sheet 04 for warning signs that FGM may be about to take place.
+See fact sheet 06 for warning signs that FGM may be about to take place.

-See fact sheet 05 for guidance in talking about FGM
+See fact sheet 07 for guidance in talking about FGM